How We’re Funded

 The fire district operates under a balanced budget, maintains adequate reserve funds, and has passed all independent audits by the state.
 Our fire commissioners are elected by the community, and all board meetings are open to the public.
 We have an active volunteer program, seek grants, and partner with neighboring agencies to stretch your tax dollars further.
 These strong financial practices earned our fire district one of the highest bond ratings possible by Standard and Poor’s.

-We want you to know how we are funded.
+We want you to know how emergency services are funded.